TFNeto/Hangman-game/README.md

-Hangman game
-My first C++ project.
+Hangman game - My first C++ project.
+- Linux based
+- PostgreSQL database
 - A server based multiplayer game (only one game at a time).
 - Players have to register and login in order to play.
 - Players info, games info, words and their categories are kept in the database.